Is taking out a personal loan to fund your trip to Greece worth it?

 You want to consolidate debt

-For example, lets say you have a $10,000 credit card debt with a 20% interest rate, $7,000 outstanding on a personal loan with a 10% interest rate, and a further $3,000 on a personal loan with a 7% interest rate.
-In that situation, you may be able to consolidate them all into a $20,000 personal loan with a 10% interest rate and pay down all your debts at the same time with one monthly repayment and interest only accruing on one loan - not three.
+In this situation, you may be able to consolidate them all into a $20,000 personal loan with a 10% interest rate and pay down all your debts at the same time with one monthly repayment and interest only accruing on one loan – not three.

 You’re covering an unexpected bill

-But if you don’t, taking out a personal loan when you’ve been stung with an emergency $6,000 dental bill or your washing machine breaks and floods your apartment makes sense because the main concern here is quick and easy access to cash.
+In an ideal world, you’d already have an emergency fund set up to cover any unexpected bills.
+But if you don’t, taking out a personal loan when you’ve been stung with an emergency $6,000 dental bill or your washing machine unexpectedly breaks and floods your apartment, makes sense because the main concern here is quick and easy access to cash.

-You want to finance a renovation that will add value to your home
+You want to finance a value-adding renovation

 When you shouldn’t take out a personal loan